 Content is a significant aspect of all applications.
 More so perhaps in the enterprise context when the app is used by a large number of people with different capabilities and purposes.
 It is necessary that the system be flexible and configurable enough to accommodate the unique workflows of businesses.
 CRMs today are integrating data across departments other than sales and marketing, including accounting, purchasing, management, and others as well.

 Another thing to be considered is that business terminology used internally differs from company to company.

-Thus, while creating a custom CRM, the designers have to ensure that they make use of terms that are actually used internally by the company they’re designing for, rather than going by what the norm may be.
+Thus, while creating a custom CRM Design, the designers have to ensure that they make use of terms that are actually used internally by the company they’re designed for, rather than going by what the norm may be.